 The line-up at the Muziekgebouw ranges from opera to non-western, vocal to classical.
 There's even a children's "Sound Playground."
 But the spectrum of unique musical performances isn't the only reason why both grandma and a group of girlfriends might all enjoy the same show.
 The building itself is a beautiful piece of modern architecture; the journey out to its location on the IJ harbor will get visitors out of the old-Amsterdam comfort zone; and the view from the adjacent Star Ferry restaurant dining room and terrace is spectacular.

 The Melkweg is kind of like the Paradiso's little sister.
 Also a mid-sized venue, it had a previous life as a dairy (the name means "Milky Way").
 Now it's home to Jam in the Dam, a three-day festival that packs the building to the gills with jam-band fans.
 On other nights the line-up might include Latin, hip-hop, reggae and even theatrical and dance performances.
-Notable past performers have included U2, the Police, Radiohead and Coldplay.Continue to 5 of 7 below.
+Notable past performers have included U2, the Police, Radiohead, and Coldplay.

 This squatted cultural center is a trip back in time, thanks to a retro interior filled with comfortable perches.
 Not just a club with off-beat live music and affordable drinks, De Nieuwe Anita doubles as an ad-hoc cultural center with diverse events.
 So take in some period musicians (think Prohibition-era jazz or '60s French chansons), classic cinema, or even learn to knit from the comfort of the overstuffed chairs at this parlor-like space in Amsterdam West.